Byongho96/TIL/JavaScript/01_JavaScript_Basics.md

 // }
 ```

-**Concise Method**
+### 6.2.2 Concise Method

-the function keyword can be omitted, when the function is assgined in an Object
+The `function` keyword can be omitted, when the function is assgined with the same name of its key.

 ```javascript
 const obj = {